Funded by Senate Bill 1407

 What is the current status of the project?

-The New North Butte County Courthouse is currently in construction, with an expected completion date in spring 2015.
+The New North Butte County Courthouse was completed and occupied in March 2015.

 Why does Butte County need a new courthouse?